-The insolvency practitioner will be able to advise you and propose the most appropriate route for the company, so you’ll be complying with your duties as a director.
+The IP will be able to advise you on most appropriate route for the company, so you’ll be complying with your duties as a director.

-The insolvency practitioner will review the company’s position with you, and advise on which of the routes below is most suitable for your case.
+The IP will review the company’s position with you and propose one of the routes below.

 Creditors’ Voluntary Arrangement

-When entering a creditors’ voluntary arrangement, or CVA, the company essentially enters into agreements with its creditors and sets out a repayment plan over a specified period of time.
+When entering a creditors’ voluntary arrangement (CVA), the company essentially enters into agreements with its creditors and sets out a repayment plan over a specified period of time.

 The terms of these agreements are outlined in proposals that are drafted prior to entering the arrangement.

-An insolvency practitioner will recommend a CVA when they think there is a viable business under the debts that could be saved if given some breathing space from the creditors.
+An IP will recommend a CVA when they think there is a viable business under the debts that could be saved if given some breathing space from the creditors.

-The insolvency practitioner will consider administration if they believe the business is viable and able to survive, or if they believe the benefit to creditors would be greater in an administration than a liquidation.
+The IP will consider administration if they believe the business is viable and able to survive, or if they believe the benefit to creditors would be greater in an administration than a liquidation.

-One of the benefits of administration is that a moratorium is placed on the company, which relieves creditor pressure and freezes any legal action, providing the company with breathing space.
+One of the benefits of administration is that a moratorium is placed on the company.
+This relieves creditor pressure and freezes any legal action, providing the company with breathing space.

-The difference between a CVA and an administration is that in a CVA the directors remain in power and their duties continue, whereas, in an administration, your powers as a director cease.
+Unlike an administration, in a CVA the directors remain in power and their duties continue.
+In an administration, however, your powers as a director cease.
 The insolvency practitioner becomes the administrator and takes control.